ccutter270/clueless/README.md

 Ongoing list of thing that still need to be done as we find them

+- If there are no move options (all hallways are blocked), allow for accusation but not movement (can't make a suggestion)
 - Update game state more often / when actions are taken
   - just change "self.last_action_taken" in game class to desired string, then call self.send_game_state
+- Add error popup message when too many people in game (aka for emit('game_error', {'message': "Maximum players already reached."}))
 - Update "self.flow" so that frontend only shows things when needed.
 Here are some examples of what "flow" values can be:

   | Self.flow         | Description                                        | UI Features enabled      |